 - A. A grievance shall mean a dispute regarding the meaning or implementation of the provisions of this Agreement brought by the Union or a Provider.
-Neither the Union nor the Provider can grieve issues outside the scope of this Agreement, including but not limited to selection or termination of Provider services by Parents, and/or any action taken by the Parent.
-A written grievance shall contain a statement of the Provider's complaint, the Section(s) of the Agreement allegedly violated, if applicable, the date of the alleged violation and the relief sought.
-The form shall be signed and dated by the Provider or Union (electronic signatures are acceptable).
-Improper grievance form, date or section citation shall not be grounds for denial of the grievance. - B. Grievances may be processed by the Union on behalf of itself, a Provider, or a group of Providers.
+Neither the Union nor the Provider can grieve issues outside the scope of this Agreement, including but not limited to selection or termination of Provider services by Parents, and/or any action taken by the Parent. - B. Grievances may be processed by the Union on behalf of itself, a Provider, or a group of Providers.
 The Provider is entitled to Union representation at each and every step of the grievance procedure and the Union shall have the right to have the grievant or grievants present at any step of the grievance procedure, if a meeting is held, and at arbitration.
 The resolution of a grievance filed on behalf of a group of Providers shall be made applicable to the appropriate Providers within that group. - C. Both the Union and the State will work to resolve problems as quickly as possible and at the lowest possible step of the grievance procedure.